Inside: Potty training nap time tips, including how to drop the nap diapers and supplies for potty training and naps.

 Related: If your child is holding their pee for hours and hours when the diapers come off, then that can be a bigger issue than to nap diaper or not.
 Especially if you're seeing escalating resistance or anxiety around using the potty, reach out for support as you don't want your toddler in a pattern of holding their pee too long, or way past the point of comfort.

 But there are other toddlers who start potty training in the daytime and are dribblers.
-Just dribbling pee here and there, every few minutes, when the diapers come off.
+Just dribbling pee, squirting out pee here and there, every few minutes, when the diapers come off.
 That's a sign that the child's ability to hold and consolidate hasn't kicked in.

-And that can mean that naps will look like a mess if you step in right away with diaper-free naptimes.
-So that's when a nap diaper can be helpful to keep on until you see the pee pattern shift.
+And that can mean potty training with nap time may look like a mess if you step in right away with removing the nap diapers.
+That's when a nap diaper can be helpful to keep on until you see the pee pattern shift.
 Until you see your child able to hold their pee for a longer clip of time.

 Related: Are you ready to drop the nap diapers but your child's pee pattern is not there yet with holding and consolidating?
 Or did you cloth diaper your child and you're feeling resistant to bring in disposables or pull-ups for naps (until your child is ready to go diaper-free)?
 Then here's an alternative that can hold a pee accident, but it's not a diaper, either.
 Basically, these reusable training pants are a cross between a diaper and a cloth training pant with super absorbing powers!